hiking trails provide access to some of the best views and adventures on the

 There is a small entrance fee to enter the Waimea Falls Park, but well worth the bang for the buck.
 It will take you about 30 minutes to reach the waterfall.

 Another fairly easy Oahu hiking trail, with breathtaking views of the Kailua Windward side, and a fun 25 ft Oahu waterfall to jump into at the end.
+Jump in and swim at your own risk!

 It will take you about an hour to trek this mile and a half trail.
 It can get a little wet at times, since the Maunawili Falls trail backs up into the Koolau Mountains, so be prepared to trek through some muddy areas.